-We aim to point out the non-environmental friendly practice in society through research and monitoring.
-We enhance the environmental consciousness by education and publicity, in order to ultimately achieve an environmental friendly society, for the sake of our next generation.
+We aim to point out the non-environmental friendly practices in society through research and monitoring.
+We enhance the environmental consciousness by education and publicity, in order to ultimately achieve an environmentally friendly society, for the sake of our next generation.

 Environmental research conducted by individuals or groups with us are most welcomed.
 We may also help you release your research result.
 If you have any creative or powerful research topic, please feel free to contact us.

 Post Address：PO Box 80710, Cheung Sha Wan Post Office

 - Held “Green LNY (Tsuen Wan)” for the second year

 - Organised “Green Sense Charity Hike 2019”